U.S. flag

 Option 2

-Due to phenotypic overlap with other inherited neuronal migration disorders, comprehensive genomic testing (which does not require the clinician to determine which gene[s] are likely involved) is the best option especially in the absence of sufficient clinical and imaging data.
+Due to phenotypic overlap with other inherited neuronal migration disorders, comprehensive genomic testing (which does not require the clinician to determine which gene[s] are likely involved) should be considered as the preferred option especially in the absence of characteristic neuroimaging data or a positive family history.
 Exome sequencing is most commonly used; genome sequencing is also possible.
+To date, the majority of reported DCX pathogenic variants are within the coding region and are likely to be identified on exome sequencing.
+There are currently insufficient data on the frequency of deep intronic pathogenic DCX variants that are potentially detectable by genome sequencing only.

 For an introduction to comprehensive genomic testing click here.
 More detailed information for clinicians ordering genomic testing can be found here.